 - Preoccupation with an abuser

-Although Walker believes there are many paths to healing he provides on his site his own “top ten practices of [his] ongoing recovery.”
+Although Walker believes there are many paths to healing he provides his own “top ten practices of [his] ongoing recovery.”
 Below is my shortened version with brief excerpts.
+(For additional info, see this link and this: March 2018 and May 2018 guest posts on Out of the Storm.)

 - Milking Self-Kindness and Self-Protection out of Grieving: “Most of the silver linings that I discovered about my trauma appeared on the other side of grieving.”